amsword/amsword.github.io/_posts/2021-12-21-How-To-Implement-Image-Text-Contrastive-loss-Correctly-in-Pytorch.md

 As the gradient on the other GPUs' representation can not be propagated back, each GPU actually accidentally calculates $$\frac{\partial f}{\partial x_m} \frac{\partial x_m}{\partial\theta}$$.
-During gradient synchronization (e.g. `torch.nn.parallel.DistributedDataParallel`), average reduction is performed, and thus we need to scale up the loss value by $$M$$ to finalize the correct gradient.
+During gradient synchronization (e.g. `torch.nn.parallel.DistributedDataParallel`), the average reduction is performed, and thus we need to scale up the loss value by $$M$$ to finalize the correct gradient.
 That is

 ```python